VibrantIT2021/SpringBootBackend/README.md

 For Students: APIs that check and select courses
 1.	can read texts that describes each course.
+2.	can join any courses. (postMapping --> input: student id, course id)
-2.	can select or quit any courses.
+3.	can quit any courses. (postMapping --> )
-3.	can write text reviews to any courses that he attended before.
+4.	can write text reviews to any courses that he attended before.
-4.	can send numerical rating to any course that he attended before.
+5.	can send numerical rating to any course that he attended before.

 ![Diagram](https://user-images.githubusercontent.com/112025981/188245719-739ae91f-bb76-406e-ad9d-861c58bc7b1f.svg)